atomutek/south-park-dialog-explorer/README.md

 ### The data

 I used the data from a [Kaggle dataset](https://www.kaggle.com/tovarischsukhov/southparklines).

-Create a `data` folder on the same level as `code` and rename the file to `southpark-all-seasons.csv`.
+1. Create a `data` folder on the same level as `code`
+2. Download the file from [Kaggle dataset](https://www.kaggle.com/tovarischsukhov/southparklines)
+3. Place the csv file in `data`
+4. Rename the file to `southpark-all-seasons.csv`.

 ## How to run